ucsb-cs8/s19-matni/_lectures/lect11.md

 Double their age is: 44

-This person's name is: Gorgon, destroyer of worlds, harvester of souls Their gender is: You Fools!
-You shall all perish!
+This person's name is: Gorgon, destroyer of worlds, harvester of souls Their gender is: You Fools!!
 Double their age is: 1333332

 >>> type(bob)